 Scott is former president of the Maricopa Unified School District Governing Board and IU Alumni Club of Phoenix and a member of the Knights of Columbus and Sigma Chi Fraternity.
 Scott is a graduate of Indiana University, Valley Leadership, Project CENTRL and the Flinn-Brown Civic Leadership Academy.

-A native Hoosier, Scott has lived in the Phoenix area since 1977 and in Maricopa since 2004.
+A native Hoosier, Scott has lived in the Phoenix area since 1977.

 Raquel, a.k.a.
 Rocky, is a sixth-generation Arizonan who spent her formative years in the Missouri Ozarks.
 After attending Temple University in Philadelphia, she earned a bachelor’s degree from Brigham Young University and has been in the newspaper business since 1990.